 Parting Gifts: A Collector’s Journey Through Postcards

-by Molly Doomchin
+By Molly Doomchin

 “What about a postcard instead, Molly?”

 A postcard, perfect. $1.50.
-4 x 6 paper- nothing like schlepping a hefty book home.
+4 x 6 paper.
+Nothing like schlepping a hefty book home.
 Same iconic, unmistakeable image.
 Mission accomplished.

 As I got older, the collection grew exponentially.
 I became a frequent patron at various museums (MoMA, the Met, the Guggenheim, etc.) and would buy any postcard that caught my eye.
-I’d drag my parents along on my postcard-seeking escapades and they soon became just as invested as I was.
+I’d drag my parents along on my postcard-seeking escapades and they soon became just as invested in them as I was.
 While I enjoyed their company in the museum, I mainly appreciated their presence because they were both my means for getting to the museum and the sole financial support for my postcard addiction.
 Due to the amount of time they were spending with me at museums, they became familiar with my taste in paintings, allowing them to help me pick out the perfect postcards to leave the museum with.
 Before long, three postcards turned into thirty, which eventually turned into three-hundred.
 When the ratty plastic bag proved to no longer be a sufficient storage method, I graduated to binders.
 Each postcard now gets placed in its own sheet protector and is organized in a particular way: first alphabetically by the artist’s last name, then chronologically for each artist, then alphabetically by title if a postcard happens to belong to the same artist and same year.
 This structure is almost as important to me as the actual contents of the collection; it’s an integral aspect of what makes it mine.

 When I buy a postcard, my first instinct is to read the informational section on the back.
 I buy postcards because I care about the facts behind each work and how it relates to the other works I’ve seen over the years.
 Each painting tells a distinct story.
 Through compiling postcards, I am able to compare various paintings’ stories and connect them to one another; I better understand shared experiences of artists from similar time periods and learn how the artists of the past influenced future generations of artists and artistic movements.
 Works from different museums in different states (and even different countries) become intertwined in a narrative my binders and I have made.
 Instead of sending a postcard to a family member or friend, I feel as if I am sending myself a memory each time I browse my collection.
 Every card I’ve acquired has a distinct moment of significance attached to it.
 Over the years, I’ve created a visual journal, a travelogue of sorts, documenting the places I’ve been, the things I’ve seen, the ways my taste in art has changed and they ways my taste in art has stayed the same.

 It’s November 2017 now, a whole sixteen years after my first museum excursion and postcard purchase.
 I am currently a sophomore at Boston University majoring in Art History.
 After I graduate, I would like to become a curator, hopefully at a museum in my hometown (New York City).
-I am still as invested in maintaining my postcard collection as I was in my childhood.
+I am still as invested in them maintaining my postcard collection as I was in my childhood.
 While every postcard means a great deal to me, none mean more than the postcards that began my collection.
 I flip through the binder and stop on those three postcards: the van Gogh, the Rousseau, and the Gauguin.
-I appreciate them in all their beauty- wrinkled and torn, faded and brown with age.
+I appreciate them in all their beauty: wrinkled and torn, faded and brown with age.
 I recognize that they’ve gone down this road, the past sixteen years, with me.
 They transport me back to that November day in 2001.
 I’m met with the image of a naïve three-year-old girl aimlessly walking through galleries, captivated by the walls of art surrounding her.
 I remember what it’s like to see a painting for the first time and fall in love.
 I smile in sweet reflection of that moment so long ago when a great passion of mine was born.
-They will forever serve as a reminder of the journey they sent me on; they’ll forever be the postcards that started it all.
+They will forever serve as a reminder of the journey they sent me on - they’ll forever be the postcards that started it all.

-All photos are courtesy of the author Molly Doomchin
+Photos are courtesy of Molly Doomchin